hpc-carpentry/hpc-python/_episodes/07-parallel.md

 by executing them in a massively parallel (and reproducible!) manner.
 Of course, what does this actually mean?

-Lots of people will talk about parallelization, but this is a vague term that can mean many different things.
-So what is parallelization?
-What is concurrency?
-What does a term like *embarrasingly parallel* even mean?

-## Parallel concepts

 The basic concept of parallel computing is simple to understand: we divide our job in tasks that can be executed at the same time, so that we finish the job in a fraction of the time